-SKETCH PLAN MAJOR\MINOR SUBDIVISION APPLICATION REQUIREMENTS Section 120-910 of the Land Use Ordinance The submission shall contain, five (5) copies of following information, including full plan sets.
+SKETCH PLAN REVIEW REQUIREMENTS FOR A MAJOR SITE PLAN APPLICATION

+Section 120-811 of the Land Use Ordinance

+The submission shall contain five (5) copies of the following information, including full plan sets.
 Along with one (1) electronic version of the entire submission unless a waiver of a submission requirement is granted.

+The Sketch Plan document. /man:

-The Sketch Plan document/map:
+The Sketch Plan document /map: